 We understand that there are many options for a TEFL certificate and IH Bangkok / IH Chiang Mai might not be possible for you.
 We strive to provide the best experience and training possible with the CELTA at our two centres and with over 6,000 successful CELTA graduates we have a good idea of what works.

 We always recommend that you do your own research.
 There are many centres in the world and you should feel comfortable with whatever centre you end up choosing.

-- Unlike many centres we have a permanent, full-time team dedicated to the CELTA.
+- Unlike most centres we have a permanent, full-time team dedicated to the CELTA.
 This means we look into improving every single course we do with a sense of familiarity.
 Most centres only run a couple courses per year with freelance trainers.

-- As we provide full-time positions for our CELTA trainers, we get to pick the best trainers available as most prefer full-time employment vs. freelance positions.
+- As we provide full-time positions for our CELTA trainers, we get to pick the best trainers available as most prefer full-time employment vs. unreliable freelance positions.